chubbson/dotfiles/meta/software.md

 LIST of programs
 ================

-just entries with beginning * will be installed
+just entries with beginning bulletpoint will be installed

 * autocutsel   -- 2 Clipboard tool
 * compton      -- 7 COMPOSITOR for X Install this